henrikschwebcke/hyperraffles-design/README.md

 Still some Vue Syntax.
 It is not final nor will it be continued.
-You have my permission to use it in anyway you like
+You have my permission to use it in anyway you like.

+No need to give credit anywhere.

 ![Screenshot](https://github.com/henrikschwebcke/hyperraffles-design/blob/master/screenshot.jpg)